nhahub/NHA-180/README.md

 ## 🧾 Project Overview
 **proMaint** is a data science project aimed at **predicting machine failures before they occur**.
 The project uses operational data from industrial machines, including temperatures, torque, rotational speed, tool wear, and product information.
-The main goal is to build a model capable of **accurately detecting potential failures** and improving maintenance efficiency.
+The main goal is to build models capable of **accurately detecting potential failures** and improving maintenance efficiency.

 ---